One of my favourite quotes is by Naomi Rachel Remen.

 Only those who care can become fatigued.
-And just like our work changes day-to-day, levels of fatigue ebb and flow from one day to the next so can your feelings of compassion fatigue.
+And just like our work changes day-to-day, levels of fatigue ebb and flow from one day to the next.

 In ministry people often look to you to support them through challenges.
-You are witness to many people’s darkest seasons of their life.
-Yet, there is very little training on how to process, or deal with the weight of all the tragedy that you see and hear.
+You are witness to many people’s darkest seasons of life.
+Yet there is very little training on how to process the weight of all the tragedy that you see and hear.

 Compassion fatigue can impact every area of your life.

-Its is an erosion of hope, empathy and compassion, both for yourself (Seen by putting your own needs last) and others (feeling numb and resentful)
+It is an erosion of hope, empathy and compassion, both for yourself (seen by putting your own needs last) and for others (feeling numb and resentful).

-But compassion fatigue isn’t a fault of the caregiver, but an occupational hazard of the job.
-So ministry leaders need to learn the tools, strategies and resources that help to overcome and prevent compassion fatigue.
+But compassion fatigue isn’t the fault of the caregiver, but an occupational hazard.
+So ministry leaders need to learn the tools, strategies and resources that help overcome and prevent compassion fatigue.

 You don’t have to retire or walk away from ministry to find freedom.
 There are strategies that you can do to help protect you from compassion fatigue.

-I sought our supports, and worked through a process to find freedom.
+I sought our support, and worked through a process to find freedom.